|HPS 0410||Einstein for Everyone|

 Proceeding in this way, the conformal diagram enables us to recover lots of information about the fully extended black hole.
 Is it possible for beings from region I and III to meet somewhere?
 Yes, in region II.
 If a traveler falls from a planet into the black hole, how much of the planet's worldline will be visible through light signals to the traveler in the brief moments that remain before the traveler meets the future singularity?
 Depending on how the traveler falls, an arbitrarily large amount will be visible.

 Imagine that we restore the two missing dimensions.
-Then each point on the hypersurface becomes the two dimensional surface of a sphere of ordinary space enclosing the black hole.
+Then each point on the hypersurface becomes the two-dimensional surface of a three-dimensional sphere of the ordinary three-dimensional space enclosing the black hole.
 As we proceed from one side to the other, the enclosing spheres get smaller and smaller in area.
-However, since the geometry is not Euclidean, the spheres do not lose area as fast as you'd expect when we move to spheres successively closer to the singularity.
+However, since the geometry is not Euclidean, the spheres do not lose area as fast as you would expect when we move to spheres successively closer to the event horizon.
 We already saw this effect in the Schwarzschild spacetime of massive bodies like the sun.
 In this case, however, the effect is stronger.
 The spheres reach a minimum size and then expand.

 This case of the Schwarzschild black hole already affords many interesting possibilities.
 It is only the beginning of the immense array of possibilities opened up by black holes.
 To give just a taste of this array, we can look at a spherically symmetric black hole that has the addition of an electric charge.
 One might imagine that adding a little electric charge could not possibly change things very much.
 That is not so.
 The new spacetime that results is the "Reissner-Nordstroem" spacetime with its associated black hole.

-Hawking and G. F. R. Ellis, The Large Scale Structure of
+from S. W. Hawking and G. F. R. Ellis, The Large Scale

 The "case of smaller electric charge" is, to be more precise, the case of electric charge e and black hole mass m that satisfies e2 < m2, when measured in suitably normalized units.